-Vault System: Allows holders of crypto assets such as BLD, ATOM, OSMO, etc. to lock those assets in Vaults to create RUN.
+Vault System: Allows holders of crypto assets such as BLD, ATOM, OSMO, etc. to lock those assets in Vaults to create IST.
 The set of accepted assets is determined by Protocol Governance, as described above.

 5. What is the Zoe smart contract framework?
 How does Zoe help developers build on Agoric?

 The Zoe smart contract framework is the means through which Agoric provides security and composability to developers.
 For all its success in the past few years, blockchain development is still in its infancy.
 Contracts with simple business logic still require months or years of development time to ensure security, and still often fail.